microconfig/microconfig/README.md

 The difference between env-specific files and profiles is only logical.
 Microconfig handles it the same way.

 # Expression language
-Microconfig allow you to use powerful expression language.
-It based on [Spring EL](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions).
-Basically you can write any Java code in one line(of course you shouldn't).
+Microconfig allows you to use powerful expression language.
+It's based on [Spring EL](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions).
+Basically you can write any Java code in one line (of course you shouldn't overuse it to keep configuration readable).

-Let's see some simple examples:
+Let's see some examples:

 **oracle-common/application.properties**
 ```*.properties